-· Building Placement
+Building Placement

-- " Buildings should define a majority of the street edge.
-Surface parking lots, large courtyards, plazas and open space areas are encouraged behind or alongside buildings. - " Additional setback may be considered for purposes that augment street level pedestrian activity and extend the public realm including: - \ Outdoor café - \ Primary entrance enhancement - \ Sidewalk retail - \ Public plaza - Landscaping which is complementary and accessory to pedestrian activity and public spaces (not the primary use) - In order maintain a pedestrian scale development pattern, buildings built to the street line should consider stepping back after three floors in order to avoid the "canyon effect" along corridors, nodes and districts. - In mixed use areas, buildings should maintain and reinforce street level pedestrian activity regardless of size or use.
-This should include a design that: - \ Provides street-level, pedestrian-oriented uses. - Maintains a continuous, transparent, highly permeable and active street wall. - Where a consistent street setback exists along a block, that setback should be maintained. - Use landscaping to define and enhance the sense of arrival at appropriate site entries, and to visually frame buildings.
+- Buildings should define a majority of the street edge.
+Surface parking lots, large courtyards, plazas and open space areas are encouraged behind or alongside buildings. - Additional setback may be considered for purposes that augment street level pedestrian activity and extend the public realm including: - Outdoor cafe - Primary entrance enhancement - Sidewalk retail - Public plaza - Landscaping which is complementary and accessory to pedestrian. activity and public spaces (not the primary use) - In order maintain a pedestrian scale development pattern, buildings built to the street line should consider stepping back after three floors in order to avoid the 'canyon effect' along comidors, nodes and districts. - In mixed use areas, buildings should maintain and reinforce street level pedestrian activity regardless of size or use.
+This should include a design that - Provides street-level, pedestrian-oriented uses. - Maintains a continuous, transparent, highly permeable and active street wall. - Where a consistent street setback exists along a block, that setback should - Use landscaping to define and enhance the sense of arrival at appropriate site-entries, and to visually frame buildings.